-- a. hair b. skin c. body shape d. body changes $\sqrt{}$ - 2.
+- B skin - C body shape - D body changes - 2.
 What details about the topic does the paragraph provide?
-(Choose more than one answer.) - a.
-It is unhealthy to lose or gain too much weight. - b.
-Some societies consider large people attractive; others, slim ones. $\sqrt{}$ - c.
-Some people prefer dark hair or skin; others, light. √ - d.
-Most wealthy people try to stay thin.

-3. What is the main idea of Paragraph C?
+(Choose more than one answer.) - A It is unhealthy to lose or gain too much weight. - B Some societies consider large people attractive; others, slim ones. - C Some people prefer dark hair or skin; others, light. - D Most wealthy people try to stay thin. - 3.
+What is the main idea of Paragraph C? - A Individuals and groups of people have different ideas about physical attractiveness. - B Lying in the sun darkens the skin. - C In some societies, thinness is an indication that a family is poor. - D Dark-skinned people usually have dark hair.

-- a.
-Individuals and groups of people have different ideas about physical attractiveness. $\sqrt{}$ - b.
-Lying in the sun darkens the skin. - c.
-In some societies, thinness is an indication that a family is poor. - d.
-Dark-skinned people usually have dark hair. - In the West, most people visit a dentist regularly for both hygiene and beauty.
+In the West, most people visit a dentist regularly for both hygiene and 65 beauty.
 They use toothpaste and dental floss daily to keep their teeth clean.
 They have their teeth straightened, whitened, and crowned to make them more attractive to others in their culture.
 However, "attractive" has quite a different meaning in other cultures.
 In the past, in Japan, it was the custom for women to blacken, not whiten, the teeth.
 People in some areas of Africa and central Australia have the custom of filing the teeth to sharp points.
-And among the Makololo people of Malawi, the women wear a very large ring-a pelele--jn their upper lip.
+And among the Makololo people of Malawi, the women wear a very large ring-a pelele-in their upper lip.
 As their chief once explained about peleles: "They are the only beautiful things women have.
 Men have beards.
 Women have none.
 What kind of person would she be without the pelele?
 75 She would not be a woman at all."
 While some people in modern urban societies think of tribal lip rings as unattractive and even "disgusting," other people-in Tokyo or New York or Rome-might choose to wear a small lip ring or to pierce their tongue and wear a ring through the hole.

-1. What is the topic of Paragraph D?
+- 1. What is the topic of Paragraph D? - (A) dentistry

-- a. dentistry - b. blackening or whitening the teeth √ - c. changes to the human mouth - d. peleles and beards - 2.
+- B blackening or whitening the teeth - C changes to the human mouth - D peleles and beards - 2.
 What details about the topic does the paragraph provide?
-(Choose more than one answer.) - a.
-White teeth are attractive to all cultures. - b.
-In the West, people visit dentists and have their teeth straightened, whitened, and crowned. $\sqrt{}$ - c.
-In some cultures, people blacken their teeth or file them to sharp points, and in other cultures young people wear lip rings or tongue rings. $\underline{\checkmark}$ - d.
-Makololo women wear a large ring in their upper lip.

-3. What is the main idea of Paragraph D?

-- a.
-People can easily change the color or shape of their teeth. - b.
-What is attractive has different interpretations. - c.
-The human mouth suffers change and abuse in many societies. \checkmark - d.
-Some methods of changing the appearance of the mouth are dangerous, but others are safe.
+(Choose more than one answer.) - (A) White teeth are attractive to all cultures. - B In the West, people visit dentists and have their teeth straightened, whitened, and crowned. - C In some cultures, people blacken their teeth or file them to sharp points, and in other cultures young people wear lip rings or tongue rings. - D Makololo women wear a large ring in their upper lip. - 3.
+What is the main idea of Paragraph D? - (A) People can easily change the color or shape of their teeth. - B What is attractive has different interpretations. - C The human mouth suffers change and abuse in many societies. - Some methods of changing the appearance of the mouth are dangerous, but others are safe.